Fire Marshal

 I am a homeowner.
 Can I have a fire in my backyard?

 Yes, as long as the fire meets the requirements of the Air Pollution Control District (APCD).
-Here is a link to their webpage on Recreational Fires.
+Click the button below to go to their webpage on Recreational Fires or Open Burning brochure which explains open burning regulations.

 Yes, as long as the fire meets the requirements of the Air Pollution Control District (APCD).
-Here is a link to their webpage on Recreational Fires.
+Click the button below to go to their webpage on Recreational Fires or Open Burning brochure which explains open burning regulations.

 Can I have a fire in my backyard anytime of the year?

 Most likely yes.
 However, If the wind is blowing at 15 mph or higher or if there is an Air Quality Alert you may not burn.
-Please refer to the APCD Recreational Fires webpage.
+Please refer to the two buttons above for more information.

 Most likely yes.
 However, If the wind is blowing at 15 mph or higher or if there is an Air Quality Alert you may not burn.
-Please refer to the APCD Recreational Fires webpage.
+Please refer to the two buttons above for more information.